Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "You keep saying *‘me’* and *‘I’* though, and calling it *‘it’*."

 *\<Yes.
 Adam, there’s enough of me here to behave like myself, but I’m not really real.
-If I was I would be screaming in horror right now but I’m just memories and however much of my...her...personality it decided not to delete.>*
+If I was I would be screaming in horror right now but I’m just memories and however much of my... her... personality it decided not to delete.>*

-"That’s...fuck, that’s horrible."
+"That’s... fuck, that’s horrible."

 *\<You just made it feel very sad.
 It wants you to know that it doesn’t want to be horrible, it just wants to survive.
 If it’s any consolation, I would have gone insane pretty quickly if it hadn’t assimilated me.
 It hopes that it spared me some suffering.>*